 What? − Integru.org is an international collaborative and peer-driven effort to uphold academic integrity and ethical values.

-Who? − Internationally established researchers offer independent reviews about the academic conduct (not the content), either ad-hoc or following an invitation from their peers.
+Who? − Internationally established researchers offer independent reviews about the academic conduct (not the content), either ad-hoc or invited by their peers.
 Independent academics as well as the general public use the Integru platform to submit new cases, recommend experts in the field, invite experts for review, coordinate the review process etc. towards resolving an alleged misconduct case.

 Goal? − Integru.org does not make accusations or bring any charges.
 It publishes cases of academic misconduct with signed reviews from independent and internationally established academics close to the field.
 It is their voice that brings the authority as they are the actual authority.
 The aim is to uphold academic integrity and ethical values by raising public awareness to existing breaches of ethical norms and doing this in a collaborative, open and peer-driven manner.

-How? − The general public or independent academics submit notifications of breaches of ethical norms, e.g. plagiarism or other evidence of misconduct, and recommend experts in the field who can review it.
-Independent academics analyze it and a number of independent external experts close to the field are invited to review it, being provided with the analysis of suspected misconduct, the allegedly offending work and the identified original sources.
-Like the academic peer-review, the invited experts visit a dedicated review page to answer 3-4 simple questions regarding the conduct (not the content) in order to establish whether allegations bear any merit.
+How? − The general public or independent academics submit notifications of breaches of ethical norms, e.g. plagiarism or other evidence of misconduct, and recommend experts in the field who can review them.
+Independent academics analyze it and invite a number of independent external experts close to the field to review it, providing them with only the impartial and objective information: the allegedly offending work and the identified original sources.
+The experts are invited to answer 3-4 simple questions regarding the conduct (not the content) in order to establish whether allegations bear any merit.

 Unlike the academic peer-review, all verified reviews are signed (as opposed to anonymous) and are published online on Integru.org (as opposed to being kept private).
 Furthermore, the reviewers who sign off the reviews are internationally recognized experts.
 The international track record, impact and position of the experts who publicly sign off reviews, as well as having multiple reviews per case from experts from different institutions across the world, provide transparency and credibility, and promote solid academic integrity and ethical values.

 With the launch of Integru Interact (beta), everyone can participate in the above process, including the general public.
 Each review page contains ad-hoc forms for anyone to Recommend experts in the field of the case, or to Invite them directly, or — if they have expertise in the field themselves or receive an invitation — they can Answer the 3-4 questions.
 All on the spot: no accounts, no passwords.
-The platform admins take care of verifying all submitted information.
+The platform admins verify all submitted information to ease the process.